KSP-KOS/KOS/STYLEGUIDE.md

 We should use the [Allman bracing style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) for consistency.

-We are using the C# coding conventions described in this document: [C# Coding Guidelines](http://blogs.msdn.com/brada/articles/361363.aspx) with the following exceptions:
+We are using the C# coding conventions described in this document as a guide, not everything in this doc is gospel and is open to debate: [C# Coding Guidelines](http://blogs.msdn.com/brada/articles/361363.aspx) with the following exceptions:

 * Each file should not start with a copyright notice.
 The ones at the root of the source tree will suffice.
 * Regions (#region) are not used.